tonusp/NaNo2016/A_Book_of_Changes.md

 You wonder how it's possible to get into a locked and security-alarmed World Heritage site after hours?
 Don't ask me: ask the Mathematisches Notfallsgleichnis.

-Joseph, Tom and Woody had dressed the part, pretending to be SAS commandoes dressed all in black, and with blackened hands and faces.
+Joseph, Tom and Woody had dressed the part, pretending to be SAS commandoes clothed all in black, and with blackened hands and faces.
 They activated Leibniz just beside one of the small side doors of the cathedral that looked as if it was permanently unused, but which was in fact the master security entrance.
 They had wheeled the casket up to the door in a 'borrowed' supermarket trolley, so that it would remain in contact with the ground from which it was still drawing its mysterious power.
 Tom had toyed with the idea of buying a new, high-powered laptop, and transferring the MNG programme into it so that it would run on battery power and be more portable, but so far Leibniz was still unwilling to forsake his 18th century casket.

 Standing at the security entrance, the hologram pressed his hand against the keypad for a few seconds, then punched a sequence of keys, and the door swung silently open.
 Quickly Woody pushed the trolley inside, and the four of them entered and keyed another code number into the alarm control panel.
 With a sigh of relief, they began to look around the dark interior.